Erica (plant): Etymology

+Distribution and habitat

 Around 690 of the species are endemic to South Africa, and these are often called the Cape heaths, forming the largest genus in the fynbos.
 The remaining species are native to other parts of Africa, Madagascar, the Mediterranean, and Europe.

 Like most Ericaceae, Erica species are mainly calcifuges, being limited to acidic or very acidic soils.
 In fact, the term "ericaceous" is frequently applied to all calcifuges, and to the compost used in their cultivation.
 Soils range from dry, sandy soils to extremely wet ones such as bog.
 They often dominate dwarf-shrub habitats (heathland and moorland), or the ground vegetation of open acidic woodland.

 Ecology

-Plants of this genus are eaten mainly by the larvae of many Lepidoptera species, including emperor moth, garden tiger moth, true lover's knot, wormwood pug, the silver-studded blue, and the Coleophora case-bearers C. juncicolella and C. pyrrhulipennella.
+Plants of this genus are eaten mainly by the larvae of many Lepidoptera species, including Saturnia pavonia, garden tiger moth, true lover's knot, wormwood pug, the silver-studded blue, and the Coleophora case-bearers C. juncicolella and C. pyrrhulipennella.

 Some species of sunbirds are known to visit and pollinate Erica.
 Two such species are the southern double-collared sunbird and the orange-breasted sunbird.

 Cultivation

 Erica species are grown as landscape or garden plants for their floral effect.
 They associate well with conifers and are frequently seen in planting schemes as massed groundcover beneath varieties of dwarf conifers.
 They are capable of producing flower colour throughout the year.
 They can also be grown in tubs or window boxes to provide interest through autumn and into winter.

+The cultivation of larger beds of heath rather than individual plants became more popular in the 1920s, after gardeners began to try and replicate natural heathland environments in their gardens.